2022 Study of the U.S. Institutes (SUSI) for Young Women Leaders

 Application package should include the following:

 - Official transcript in English (Please enclose your university grades for the most recent semester.
-First year students should send grades of their final year at a lyceum or specialized college)
+First-year students should submit grades from their final year at a high school, lyceum, or specialized college)

 How to Apply

 Application package must be submitted via e-mail to Tashkent-Program@state.gov no later than 18:00 (local time in Uzbekistan) on December 20, 2021, with “Application for SUSI for Young Women Leaders” in the subject line.
 All application documents must be sent in one email!